saeedpayab/DV_BOT/README.md

 ### 📋 Installation Steps

-1. **Run the install command** — paste the curl command into your Ubuntu terminal and press Enter.
+1. **Run the install command** — paste the bash command into your Ubuntu terminal and press Enter.
 2. **Enter your Telegram Bot Token** — the installer will prompt you.
 Just paste your token and press Enter.
 3. **Sit back & relax 🎉** — everything else is handled automatically.
 The bot will be live in moments!